Atticus29/pcc_biology_112/syllabus.md

 ---
 ### Dropping/Withdrawing and Grade Options
 Pay attention to the college deadlines for withdrawing from the course or electing a P/NP or Audit option.
 You are responsible for learning what the options are, and exercising them within the designated time period.
 A "W" grade will be granted to the student who has followed established school procedures for properly withdrawing from the course within the specified time limits (consult your PCC Schedule of Classes).
-TODO spacing?
 You may change to Audit or Pass/No Pass up until the dates specified in the schedule of classes.

 ---
 ### Sanctuary College